 So no weather forecast.
 Which basically meant preparing (and carrying kit for) every feasible weather eventuality.
 I can’t say I was thrilled by the prospect.
 I had enough clothing, but had been hoping to travel light as everything that was on my back at the beginning of the trip would need to be carried every step of the way.
 This is in addition to the food and drink I’d also be carrying.

 Never mind, at least there would be lots of other solo travellers in the same predicament, right?
 But as I looked around the hostel, it struck me that everyone else seemed to be in pairs or groups, busily discussing who would carry what, who’d be in charge of what.
 There was no one else alone and frantically taking notes with the knowledge that if something was forgotten, there would be no one else to remember it, no one to remind them.
 Thankful as I was for the talk, it’s fair to say that I came out of it several times more pensive about my pending visit to the Torres del Paine than when I’d gone in.

 The Trek To Refugio Grey

 The moment I stepped off the catamaran to start the first day’s hike, it started raining.
 I rolled my eyes.
 Much as I’ll argue that it doesn’t rain as much as everyone else in the world seems to think it does in the UK, it’s not something I’m entirely unfamiliar with either.
-Many summer walks have been complemented by lashings of stuff, and I’d rather been hoping that this hike in the Torres del Paine would have been a little different.
+Many summer walks have been complemented by lashings of stuff, and I’d rather been hoping that this hike would have been a little different.